MarcinJanis/Images_Cryptography/README.md

       .\open.exe

-   • In this repository there are test images with corresponding keys
+   • In this repository there are test images with corresponding keys in `Input_images` folder

 🔐 Algorithms Used
 • `Visual Secret Sharing`